SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 The following table lists the configurable parameters of the PubSub+ chart and their default values.
 For a detailed discussion refer to the [Deployment Guide](/docs/PubSubPlusK8SDeployment.md##pubsub-helm-chart-deployment-considerations).

+There are several options to customize the deployment:

-Override default values using the `--set key=value[,key=value]` argument to `helm install`.
+- Override default values using the `--set key=value[,key=value]` argument to `helm install`.
 For example,
 ```bash
 helm install --name my-release \
   --set solace.redundancy=true,solace.usernameAdminPassword=secretpassword \
   solacecharts/pubsubplus
 ```

-Another option is to create a YAML file containing the values to override and pass that to Helm:
+- Another option is to create a YAML file containing the values to override and pass that to Helm:
 ```bash
 echo "# Overrides:
 solace: